 - Future plans and nice-to-have features

-Polypheny’s CQL implementation uses fully qualified names instead of indices in CQL standard.
+Polypheny’s CQL implementation uses fully qualified names instead of indices.
 For example, column names like

 public.emps.emp and table names like

 Polypheny’s CQL Implementation consists of four major parts: Filters, Relations, Sort Specifications and Projections.
 The format of each of these is discussed later.
 The basic syntax of a query consisting of these four parts is shown below.
 The parser is case-insensitive when it comes to keywords (such as modifiers, boolean operators or comparison operators) but is case-sensitive when it comes to names and literals (such column names, table names or literal values in filters).